Quick and Easy Gelcoat Repair

 However, you must carefully clean it after every use.
 Cleaning is a quick three-step procedure: First, stick the stem in acetone and spray for a few seconds.
 Then clean the strainer on the bottom of the stem by inverting the propellant can, putting your finger over the spray button orifice to create back pressure, and give it a few quick bursts.

 As with any gelcoat job, the surface must be perfectly faired with auto body and/or lacquer putty, or fairing compound before spraying.
-The gelcoat must be thinned slightly with acetone to spray evenly, and you can't forget to coat the wet gelcoat with PVA (polyvinyl alcohol) or it won't dry tackfree.
+The gelcoat must be thinned slightly with reducer to spray evenly (although acetone is often recommended from thinning, it will cause the finish to more quickly lose its brightness, color, and gloss).
+You can't forget to coat the wet gelcoat with PVA (polyvinyl alcohol) or it won't dry tackfrede.
 PVA is available from Evercoat and others and is easily sprayed over your repair with the Preval.
 It cleans with water.
 After the gelcoat is dry, you must sand it with 260-grit wet/dry paper, then with 400 and 600 grit, and finally, buff it with polishing compound.

 For more on gelcoat repair and fixing just about anything else on your old boat, Don Casey’s "This Old Boat," is a great resource.
 And my recent blog post on fiberglass polishing links to various Practical Sailor tests of articles on cleaning, protect, and maintain gelcoat.